Prizes, Rules, and Judging

 Innovation Institute Award

-First place winners in the Code-It and Show-It categories will also be automatically accepted into one of the Innovation Institute’s commercialization programs where they will have the opportunity to work with a business mentor and develop and validate a business plan for their app utilizing the Lean Launchpad methodology.
+First place winners in the Code-It and Show-It categories will also be automatically accepted into one of the Innovation Institute’s commercialization programs.
+They will have the opportunity to work with a business mentor and develop and validate a business plan for their app utilizing the Lean Launchpad methodology.
 At the end of the program, the app team will have a better understanding of what it takes to get the app to market and can potentially move on to create a startup.

 - The Pitt Mobile App Challenge is open to University of Pittsburgh students on all campuses who are active undergraduate Pitt students during the spring 2018 term.
 Graduate students, faculty, and staff are not eligible to participate.